hazelcast/hazelcast-jet-reference-manual/src/Architecture.md

 This type is designed to be implemented by the user, but the `Processors` utility class provides implementations covering most cases.
-Custom meta-suppliers are expected to be needed primarily to implement a custom data source or sink.
+You may need custom meta-suppliers primarily to implement a custom data source or sink.
 Instances of this type are serialized and transferred as a part of each `Vertex` instance in a `DAG`.
-The _coordinator_ member deserializes it to retrieve `ProcessorSupplier`s.
+The **coordinator** member deserializes it to retrieve `ProcessorSupplier`s.
 Before being asked for `ProcessorSupplier`s, the meta-supplier is given access to the Hazelcast instance so it can find out the parameters of the cluster the job will run on.
 Most typically, the meta-supplier in